-It is sometimes difficult to establish who owns an empty property, as not all properties have been registered with Land Registry or Council Tax.
-However, where an empty property is brought to our notice, we will always try to find out who owns it and take appropriate steps to try to bring it back into use.
+It is sometimes difficult to establish who owns an empty property, as not all properties have been registered with Land Registry, or are liable for Council Tax.

-Neighbours will often know who the owner of an empty home is.
-If you explain to them why you want to know they may be happy to tell you
+Neighbours will sometimes know who the owner of an empty home is.
+If you explain to them why you want to know they may be willing to assist.

 Many properties are registered at the Land Registry.
-For a small fee, you can look at the title register to identify who the owner is.
-The register may also include an address of the owner.
+Anyone can register to open an account, and for a small fee, check the title register for any registered properties for useful information, such as ownership, restrictive covenants, charges, and so on.
+The title register may also include a current address for the owner.

 The following links contain other useful information on finding property owners: